alexisvincent/systemjs-hmr/README.md

 We want to introduce a minimal API change to SystemJS and build in such a fashion as to enable smooth assimilation into core further down the line.
-This project will only implement the logic required to enable HMR, and as such notifying ***SystemJS HMR*** of file changes is left to the library/application implementer.
+This project will only implement the logic required to enable HMR, and as such things akin to the eventing api found in [capaj/systemjs-hot-reloader](https://github.com/capaj/systemjs-hot-reloader) are left to the library/application implementer.

 ## Motivation
 Integrating HMR into core will add to the tooling capacity of the project and allow for interesting integrations.